marcolombardini/WP-RLS/README.md

 #####This plugin is UNTESTED and is still in beta.
 Use at your own risk.

-To see a list of Agreggators and infomration about xml specifications check out the wiki
+To see a list ofAggregators and information about xml specifications check out the wiki